tidyverse/tidyverse.org/content/blog/magrittr-2-0/index.md

 Laziness
 --------

-The main user-visible change in this release is that the pipe expressions are now evaluated lazily, only when needed.
+R core has expressed their interest in adding a native pipe in the next version of R and are working on an implementation[^1].
+The main user-visible change in this release makes magrittr more compatible with the behaviour of the base pipe by evaluating the expressions lazily, only when needed.

 <div class="highlight">